terraform-alicloud-modules/terraform-alicloud-cloud-sso-group/README.md

-# terraform-alicloud-clous-sso-user
+# terraform-alicloud-cloud-sso-user
-Terraform module which creates cloud sso user and adds its settings with other resources on Alibaba Cloud.
+Terraform module which creates cloud sso group and adds its settings with other resources on Alibaba Cloud.